Windows

 12. Do the same thing for the other three schedules: Windows Defender Cache Maintenance, Windows Defender Cleanup, and Windows Defender Verification.

-ALSO READ: How to Fix Microsoft Edge Crashing on Windows 11
+ALSO READ: How to Download & Install Windows Security

 If you’re still experiencing the same issue after adjusting the scan frequency, proceed to the next method below.